 It seems Giorgio Vasari, the artist and architect hired to make structural changes to Santa Maria Novella and to remodel the Hall of Five Hundred or the Salone dei Cinquecento in the 1560’s, was a great admirer of Leonardo and would conceivably have been reluctant to destroy any work by the great master.
 Seracini believed Vasari built a wall just in front of the one containing Leonardo’s painting, like he had done with Masaccio’s fresco, and may have even left a clue hinting at its location.

 In the upper corner of the east wall, not visible from the floor below, there is a green pennant on which the words Cerca Trova are painted.
-Roughly translated, the phrase means, “Seek, and you shall find.”
-The words are unusual, Seracini explained, as there were no others in the entire room.
+Roughly translated, the phrase means, “Seek and you shall find.”
+The words were unusual, Seracini explained, as they were the only ones in the entire room.

 The conundrum was how to prove the painting was there and how to reveal it.
 Although he had detected a double wall that stretched the entire length of the east wall in the Hall of Five Hundred with his low-frequency sonogram machine, you couldn’t destroy one piece of priceless art to uncover an even more priceless piece of art that may or may not be there.

 We concluded our meal with tiramisu and espresso and discussed what was next for us.
 We apprised him of our plans and he made a few suggestions.
 I piped up and explained I’d be driving and asked if he had any advice.
 To which, after thinking for a few moments, he replied, “Don’t think, just drive!”

 And drive, I did!